eXascaleInfolab/PyExPool/README.md

 	Task is a managing container for Jobs

 	name  - task name
-	timeout  - execution timeout.
-Default: 0, means infinity onstart  - callback which is executed on the task starting (before the execution started) in the CONTEXT OF THE CALLER (main process) with the single argument, the task.
+	onstart  - a callback, which is executed on the task start (before the execution started) in the CONTEXT OF THE CALLER (main process) with the single argument, the task.
 Default: None
 		ATTENTION: must be lightweight
-	ondone  - callback which is executed on successful completion of the task in the CONTEXT OF THE CALLER (main process) with the single argument, the task.
+	ondone  - a callback, which is executed on the SUCCESSFUL completion of the task in the CONTEXT OF THE CALLER (main process) with the single argument, the task.
 Default: None
 		ATTENTION: must be lightweight
+	onfinish  - a callback, which is executed on either completion or termination of the task in the CONTEXT OF THE CALLER (main process) with the single argument, the task.
+Default: None
+		ATTENTION: must be lightweight
+	params  - additional parameters to be used in callbacks
+	latency: float  - lock timeout in seconds: None means infinite, <= 0 means non-bocking, > 0 is the actual timeout
+	task: Task  - optional supertask
-	params  - additional parameters to be used in callbacks stdout  - None or file name or PIPE for the buffered output to be APPENDED stderr  - None or file name or PIPE or STDOUT for the unbuffered error output to be APPENDED
+	stdout  - None or file name or PIPE for the buffered output to be APPENDED stderr  - None or file name or PIPE or STDOUT for the unbuffered error output to be APPENDED
 		ATTENTION: PIPE is a buffer in RAM, so do not use it if the output data is huge or unlimited

+	# Automatically initialized and updated properties
 	tstart  - start time is filled automatically on the execution start (before onstart).
-Default: None tstop  - termination / completion time after ondone
+Default: None tstop  - termination / completion time after ondone.
+	numadded: uint  - the number of direct added subtasks
+	numdone: uint  - the number of completed DIRECT subtasks (each subtask may conatin multiple jobs or subsubtasks)
+	numterm: uint  - the number of terminated direct subtask
 	"""
 ```